Frequently Asked Questions

 - Write a clear concise budget justification.

-- Work with your Research Administrator to enter your submission into GrantLink for electronic routing and approval.
+- Work with the Office of Sponsored Programs to enter your submission into GrantLink for electronic routing and approval.

-- Allow enough time for both your department’s approval of your application and then for OSP to review, approve, and submit your application to the funding agency.
+- Allow enough time for both your department’s approval of your application and then for the Office of Sponsored Programs to review, approve, and submit your application to the funding agency.

-If you have never had a grant before at UCM and you are not a budget manager for any other unit, you should request Finance Access through Accounting Services.
-There is a form to be completed and sent that can be found here.
+If you have never had a grant before at UCM and you are not a budget manager for any other unit, you should request Finance Access through Accounting Services by complete ling and submitting the form found here .

-You can look up your budget balance by knowing your grant code, fund code, and organization code in either Self-Service or Native Banner to query for your information.
-Contact OSP and someone will be glad to walk you through this process.
-OSP will also send out to you a report during the first week of each month that provides you with budget summary information.
-Please note that Banner is live data, so every time something is process in AP, Procurement, etc., it will reduce your budget available instantaneously.
+You can look up your budget balance by entering your grant code, fund code, and organization code in either Self-Service or Native Banner to query for your information.
+Contact the Office of Sponsored Programs and we will be glad to walk you through this process.
+The Office of Sponsored Programs will also send to you a report during the first week of each month that provides you with budget summary information.
+Please note that Banner is live data, so every time something is processed in Accounts Payable, Procurement, etc., it will reduce your available budget instantaneously.
 So any report that you receive could be ‘out of date’ within minutes.

 The web reports created by Accounting Services may not be completely accurate on your grant.
 These reports run on a fiscal year basis, and if your grant crosses fiscal years the information will not be complete.
 However, the Transaction Detail report will contain accurate monthly detail as will the Labor Detail report.

-Its important to work with your Program Administrator regarding cash cost share.
-Specific account codes have been developed in order to record cash cost share, so regular transfer codes are not used.
-Your IDT cannot be completed like you would for departmental transactions.
+It's important to work with the Office of Sponsored Programs regarding cash cost share.
+Specific account codes have been developed to record cash cost share.

 Cash cost share consists of any purchase where UCM pays the bill, including salaries.
-Once a project has been funded and has cash cost share, arrangements will be made to reduce the departmental budget.
-For salaries, the labor distribution for an employee will be updated to reflect work on the grant and budget will be moved from the department in order to cover the expense.
-This allows for all costs of an externally funded project to be accounted for in the foapal set up for the project.
+Once a project has been funded by an external agency and has cash cost share, arrangements will be made to reduce the departmental budget.
+For salaries, the labor distribution for an employee will be updated to reflect work on the grant and funds will be moved from the departmental budget to cover the expense.
+This allows for all costs of an externally funded project to be accounted for in the FOAPAL set up for the project.